 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 7.2 Accountability and transparency are integral to a positive complaint handling culture.
 Landlords must report back on wider learning and improvements from complaints in their annual report and more frequently to their residents, staff and scrutiny panels.
-Yes The Annual Complaints Reports contain a section on Learning Outcomes and Service Improvements which is presented to the Resources & Corporate Performance Scrutiny Committee and Full Cabinet.
+Yes The Annual Complaints Reports contain a section on Learning Outcomes and Service Improvements which is presented to the Resources & Corporate Performance (RCP) Scrutiny Committee and Full Cabinet.
 Directorate Management Teams (DMTs) receive quarterly reports on complaints handling performance and future reports will include learning outcomes.
-It is proposed to present quarterly complaints handling reports to DMCs and to have a residents panel to review complaints handling processes.
+Quarterly complaints handling reports are presented to District Management Committees (DMC) and a residents' panel is being set up to review complaints handling processes in relation to Housing Repairs complaints.